Isabella-L/Isabella-L/README.md

 - 👋 Hi, I’m @Isabella-L
-- 👀 I’m interested in Rick & Morty.
+- 👀 I’m interested in Robots.
 - 🌱 I’m currently learning ROS and Web Development.
-- 💞️ I’m looking to collaborate on robotics project.
+- 💞️ I’m looking to land a job in Tech company.
 - 📫 How to reach me spacecraft to Mercury.

 <!---